zulip/zulip/templates/zerver/api/incoming-webhooks-walkthrough.md

   WebhookIntegration('helloworld', ['misc'], display_name='Hello World'),
 ```

-This tells the Zulip api to call the `api_helloworld_webhook` function in
+This tells the Zulip API to call the `api_helloworld_webhook` function in
 `zerver/webhooks/helloworld/view.py` when it receives a request at
 `/api/v1/external/helloworld`.